All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will iron supplements affect my GLP-1 medication's effectiveness?

-No. Iron supplements do not interfere with how GLP-1 medications work.
+No. Iron supplements don't interfere with how GLP-1 medications work.
 Your GLP-1 is injected and works systemically through receptor activation, completely independent of anything happening in your digestive tract with oral supplements.

 Talk to Your FormBlends Care Team

 At FormBlends, we include nutritional monitoring as part of your GLP-1 treatment plan.
 We test for key nutrients including iron when clinically indicated, and we build supplement recommendations around your specific lab results.
-If you are concerned about iron or any other nutrient during your weight loss journey, our physician-led team can help you stay on track.
+If you're concerned about iron or any other nutrient during your weight loss process, our physician-led team can help you stay on track.
 FormBlends GLP-1 weight loss program

 Related Articles